afdko

 com.adobe.type.postscriptFDArray

-The FDArray is a list of font dictionaries containing hinting data.
+The FDArray is a list of font dictionaries containing hinting data for groups of glyphs.
 All keys are optional and will use default values if not specified, but there must be at least one dict in the array and a corresponding group in groups.plist.

 <key>com.adobe.type.postscriptFDArray</key>